-Additional paid test sessions may be authorised by the Promoter before certain Events.
+- 30.3.1 Additional paid test sessions may be authorised by the Promoter before certain Events.
 Any such paid test sessions will be open to all Competitors but will not be mandatory.
-These sessions will not be considered as part of the Event.
 Please see Appendix 4 for the provisional schedule.

+- 30.3.2 The pre-event paid test sessions will not be considered as part of the Event.
+However, clothing specifications for those in the pit lane are the same as for the Event.

+- 30.3.3 Pre-event paid test sessions are intended only for the cars which will be raced at the Event that follows them.
+Each team may only enter one car per registered race number, except for cases of force majeure.
+Additional cars may only be permitted with specific written permission from the organisers.

-Note that test sessions organised by Curbstone do not constitute Official or pre-Event test sessions as detailed above, and they will be subject to the same testing deadlines as other private tests.
+- 30.3.4 Test sessions organised by Curbstone do not constitute Official or pre-Event test sessions as detailed above, and they will be subject to the same testing deadlines as other private tests.

-30.4 Reserved for future use
+- 30.4 Reserved for future use

-30.5 Reserved for future use
+- 30.5 Reserved for future use

-30.6 Reserved for future use
+- 30.6 Reserved for future use

-30.7 Reserved for future use
+- 30.7 Reserved for future use

-30.8 Reserved for future use
+- 30.8 Reserved for future use